 Choosing Your First International Trip with a Baby

 We made a list of criteria before we chose to visit Barcelona with a baby for our first international trip as a family.
 It had to be somewhere new, have mild weather and we wanted to avoid bringing as much baby equipment as possible.
-We wanted to keep it simple and stress-free.
+We wanted to keep our first trip with baby simple and stress-free.

 Flying with an infant of 3 months old turned out to be one of our easiest flights.
 We had booked the bulkhead seats so we could get a bassinet if one was available on the flight.
 It worked out so well for us and our daughter slept most of our overnight flight to Barcelona.

 We were pleasantly surprised to find Barcelona was baby-friendly.
 They may not have high chairs at the restaurants and the locals eat much later than we are accustomed to, but to us baby-friendly means that we felt comfortable bringing our baby everywhere we went.

 Though our baby daughter was only 3 months old at the time of our trip, it was obvious to us that Barcelona is a very family-friendly destination in Europe.
 For all the same reasons, it would be equally as good to visit Barcelona with a toddler.

 Getting from the Airport to your Barcelona Hotel

 Part of why we chose to visit Barcelona with a baby was because we knew it would be very easy to get around.
 We wanted to avoid renting a car so we didn’t need to worry about car seats.
 Thankfully, it’s easy to get around Barcelona by walking or public transportation, including getting from the Barcelona-El Prat airport to your hotel.

 Since we were traveling to Barcelona with a 3 month old, we were content to stay in a hotel.
 We wanted to have evening meals out on the patio and not worry about cooking.
-All we needed was a hotel on a quiet street that provided a baby crib.
+All we needed was a Barcelona hotel on a quiet street that provided a baby crib.
 We also wanted a balcony where we could relax while our baby daughter napped.